adamfowleruk/mljs/planning.md

     - DONE docviewer
     - DONE docproperties
     - DONE docheadproperties
-    - DEFERRED create
-    - DEFERRED markings (non prod)
-    - DEFERRED rdb2rdf (non prod)
-    - DEFERRED TEST Add all production ready widgets as admissable in the Workplace widget's default configuration
-     - NA Files not included in Workplace demo - BUG cooccurence has no getConfigurationDefinition function
     - DONE BUG null appearing as text when used as default value for string fields
    - DONE remove widget button on heading for each widget on UI
    - TEST Page load actions